Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- When child and breastfeeding/bodyfeeding parent are separated:
+- When child and breastfeeding/bodyfeeding parent are separated, access to the birthing parent’s milk is prioritized,

 - Breastfeeding/bodyfeeding parent is supported, with supplies and courier service (e.g. Mama’s Mobile Milk) to provide human milk to their child at low/no cost.